Reviews of Area 88: The Blue Skies of Betrayal (1985) and related work

 Basically the same, but the frontline photographer is more important.

-The same.
 More focused on the action, with CGI and updated music.
 Less atmosphere.
 The main Japanese guy is now blond and blue-eyed for some reason.
 This is mediocre all the way through, with lots of shounen-style conversations on the philosophy of masculinity instead of quiet self-destruction.